tq-bit/qache/readme.md

 - [x] Make it possible to create a manual validation schema
 - [x] Add a more complex validation algorithm
 - [ ] Remove the necessity to validate
+- [ ] Add logic to prevent automatic cache updates, if not necessary
 - [ ] Improve logging messages for when validation fails (requires complex validation logic)

 <p align="right">(<a href="#top">back to top</a>)</p>